← back to manual

 Scope

 --user installs into ~/.config/thclaws/skills/ instead of the project’s .thclaws/skills/.
 Default is project.
+The marketplace respects this flag too:

 Override the derived name